bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Sliding windows was implementaed using a fixed window size of 64x64 using 75% overlap.
+Sliding windows was implemented using a fixed window size of 64x64 using 75% overlap (*note: overlap in the code = 0.25 with is the fraction of the window step, yeilding 75 overlap for each window).
 Along the y-axis the windows start at y = 360  and end at y = 660.
 Along the x-axis the entire width was covered.

-A 75% overlap was selected such that a given window could be positively classified multiple times.
+A 75% overlap was selected such that a given window could be positively classified multiple times allowing a hight value in the heatmap (discussed below).
 Through trial-and-error 75% privided a slightly more robust detection algorithm than smaller values (e.g. 50% or 25%).
 Using factors of four (e.g. 3/4 = 75%) work well mathematically given the 64x64 pixel images size.
 Figure 6 shows all sliding windows superimposed on an sample image.
 Figure 7 shows a subsampled image of a car with windows superimposed over it.